nlasheras/aoc-2021/README.md

 ### Day 11

 I spent a bit longer today making a `Grid` class since it seems that many problems need some sort of grid of rows and columns.
 Understanding the flash logic was a bit tricky but luckily the problem provides good example cases so I could test and find the issues simulating only the first couple of steps.
 After Step 2 was correct the rest of the problem was easy.

+### Day 12

+Forgot to comment on the log yesterday.
+Main issue I had was understanding the condition for part 2.
+My current solution takes ~20 secs in the old laptop so I want to test some optimizations after doing day 13 today.